DavidSpickett/BadgerKernel/design.md

 foo
 yield
 saved context
-thread->stack_ptr
+<<< thread->stack_ptr
 ```
 Where the thread's `stack_ptr` points to the start of the context. (you can see these contexts in `include/port/<platform>.h`)

 ### The Initial Thread Context

 To remove special cases, even threads that haven't run yet have a context on their stack.
-This context is empty apart from:
+This context is zeroed apart from:
 * The address of the `thread_start` function
 * Any special configuration register values the platform needs (e.g. Thumb mode)

 ### Thread Lifecycle Example